Illinois Route 38: Route description

 Illinois 38 runs along the historic Lincoln Highway for much of its length, and parallels Interstate 88 as well.
 Illinois 38 serves some cities that have no interchanges on Interstate 88.
 It enters the Chicago metropolitan area at Elburn, as this border is pushed west with the extension of the Metra rail system.
 Except in cities, Illinois 38 has two lanes west of Geneva.

 Illinois 38 generally has two lanes west of the Fox River, except in cities, and four lanes east of the river.
-From Villa Park to Interstate 294, Illinois 38 expands to six lanes and becomes a limited-access freeway with exits to Illinois Route 56, Illinois Route 83, Interstate 290 and Interstate 294.
+From Villa Park to Interstate 294, Illinois 38 expands to six lanes and becomes a limited-access freeway with exits to Illinois Route 56, Illinois Route 83, York Road, Interstate 290 and Interstate 294.
 The ramp to Interstate 290 has an automated gate system that closes during high-volume periods, such as rush hours.

 History

 SBI Route 38 initially ran between Kampsville and Jerseyville.
 In 1937, IL 38's western terminus was truncated as IL 100 was extended south of Kampsville while its eastern terminus was extended to Mount Clare.
 By 1941, the original route of IL 38 was decommissioned and was replaced by IL 16, IL 112, and IL 138.
-It remained decommissioned until 1972 when Alt US 30 was partly replaced with Illinois Route 38 while the rest was removed.
+It remained decommissioned until 1972 when a section of US 30 Alt. west of Westchester was replaced with IL 38; the rest of US 30 Alt. was removed without any replacement route designations.

-In 1914, one mile of a road near Malta, Illinois was paved with concrete.
+In 1914, one mile of a road near Malta, Illinois, was paved with concrete.
 This was the first "Seedling Mile" of the concrete road on the Lincoln Highway.
 Seedling Miles were constructed on several portions of the Lincoln Highway to encourage the paving of the highway from coast to coast.

 The Lincoln Highway was routed along modern-day Route 38 between Geneva and Dixon.
 When numbered US Highways began to replace named cross-country roads (like US 30 for the Lincoln Highway), this stretch of highway was signed as Alternate US 30.
 In 1972, as traffic patterns shifted, these alternates to US highways became unnecessary and fell out of favor.